-- 22. The Head of Regulation introduced the item which proposed the introduction of a standard Bank of Conditions to assist the decision making of the Health Committee.
-He informed members that there had been an increase in the number of health cases and the Health Committee had identified the need for a Bank of Conditions to assist in the decision making process of the Committee. - 23.
+- 22. The Head of Regulation introduced the item which proposed the introduction of a standard bank of conditions to assist the decision making of the Health Committee.
+He informed members that there had been an increase in the number of health cases and the Health Committee had identified the need for a bank of conditions to assist in the decision making process of the Committee. - 23.
 The Head of Regulation added that the comments submitted by the PCC Panel Chairs shown in the addendum were focused mainly on how the information was presented. - 24.
 The Committee made the follow points in discussion: - a.
-Members agreed that the need for assistance was correct and the Bank of Conditions was also the correct approach. - b.
+Members agreed that the need for assistance was correct and the bank of conditions was also the correct approach. - b.
 Members were inclined to a different layout.
-It was suggested that the list of conditions and wording should be considered, be broader based and less prescriptive. - c.
-It was confirmed as a standard condition that osteopaths meet the costs associated with attendant supervision by a Consultant/GP and also providing medical reports. - d.
+It was suggested that the list of conditions and wording should be considered and be broader based and less prescriptive. - c.
+It was confirmed that as a standard condition osteopaths meet the costs associated with supervision by a Consultant/GP and the provision of medical reports. - d.
 Members asked about the osteopaths getting three-monthly reports from health professionals.
 There were concerns that individuals with health issues would experience some difficulty in obtaining timely reports. - e.
 The Head of Regulation explained that the conditions were not prescriptive and in having as wide a set of conditions as possible would allow all parties and the Health Committee to agree and approve what would be most appropriate for a particular case. - f.
 It was thought an overt signposting of the key questions would be helpful in the introduction as they would be pivotal. - g.
-A comment was made that the alternative structure appeals follows more logical structure.
-Helpful to have headings and improve numbering.
+A comment was made that it would be helpful to have headings and improve numbering. - h.
+Members asked whether the Health Committee receives reports from relevant experts where dealing with psychiatric or psychological cases.
+The

-- h.
-Members asked whether the Health Committee receive reports from relevant experts where dealing with psychiatric or psychological cases.
-The Head of Regulation confirmed they are received.
-It was also suggested to when placing an individual under supervisory care it might be preferable to refer to health practitioner not medical though it was agreed this would be dependent on condition. - i.
+Head of Regulation confirmed they are received.
+It was also suggested that when placing an individual under supervisory care it might be preferable to refer to a health practitioner, rather than a medical practitioner, though it was agreed this would depend on the condition.

+- i.
 It was suggested that some osteopaths might prefer an alternative health route but arrangements should include expert diagnosis. - j.
 The Head of Regulation noted the comments and suggestions for amendments from members which would be incorporated into the draft.

-Noted: the Committee noted the draft standard Bank of Conditions.
+Noted: the Committee noted the draft standard bank of conditions.